About the Trip

 Make new friends, learn more about local cultures and embark on the adventure of a lifetime, all while influencing and improving the local healthcare systems and giving back by supporting corporate social responsibility efforts!
-The Team Leader for this trip is Carrie Smith.
 This trip is not one to be missed!

 About the Health Fair Clinic